mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 ```
 Do you think MegaTraveller product support's failing
 off?
 Do you want to DO something about it?
 Why not
-write to Digest Group Publications, giving your sup-
-port to the MegaTraveller system, and encouraging
+write to Digest Group Publications, giving your sup-port to the MegaTraveller system, and encouraging
 them to produce more works of the calibre of VILANI
 & VARGR and FLAMING EYE?
 A game will only survive
 if it has an active and loyal following.